 Academic Integrity and AI Text-generating Tools: Students must follow principles of academic integrity (e.g., honesty, respect, fairness, and responsibility) in their use of material obtained through AI text-generating tools (e.g., ChatGPT, Bing, Notion AI).
-If an instructor prohibits the use of AI tools in a course, students may face an allegation of academic misconduct if using them to do assignments.
-If AI tools are permitted, students must cite them.
+Use of AI Tools is allowed in this course.
+When AI is used, students must cite them.
 According to the MLA (https://style.mla.org/citing-generative-ai/), writers should

-- cite a generative AI tool whenever you paraphrase, quote, or incorporate into your own work any content (whether text, image, data, or other) that was created by it - acknowledge all functional uses of the tool (like editing your prose or translating words) in a note, your text, or another suitable location. - take care to vet the secondary sources it cites.
+- cite a generative AI tool whenever you paraphrase, quote, or incorporate into your own work any content (whether text, image, data, or other) that was created by it - acknowledge all functional uses of the tool (like editing your prose or translating words) in a note, your text, or another suitable location - take care to vet the secondary sources it cites